FLipperdvlp/FLipperdvlp/ReadMe.md

 # 🌱 Currently Learning

-- C# & C++ & C
+- C, C++, C#
 - ASP.NET Core (Web API)
 - SQL & database modeling
+- DevOps practices & cloud technologies
 - Clean Code principles and design patterns

 ---

 # 🎯 Goals

-- 🧑‍🎓 Start my journey as a student in Poland
+- 🧑‍🎓 Begin my studies in Poland and grow as a developer
 - 🧑‍💻 Build full-stack projects and contribute to open-source
-- 🚀 Improve as a developer and become a software engineer
+- 🚀 Become a **Software Engineer** or **DevOps Engineer**

----
+- 🌍 Live and work in **Vienna, Austria 🇦🇹**